Mike Ohlman: St. Louis Cardinals

-Ohlman was traded to the St. Louis Cardinals organization on February 3, in exchange for cash considerations.
+Ohlman was traded to the St. Louis Cardinals organization on February 3, 2015 for cash considerations.
 He was assigned to the Double-A Springfield Cardinals for the entire 2015 season, and batted .274 with 12 home runs and 69 RBI in 103 games.
 Ohlman also returned to the Arizona Fall League in the offseason, appearing in 11 games for Surprise.
 In 2016, he appeared in 78 games for the Double-A Cardinals and Triple-A Memphis Redbirds, hitting .287 with seven home runs and 44 RBI.
+Ohlman elected free agency following the season on November 7, 2016.

 Toronto Blue Jays

 Ohlman signed a minor league contract that included an invitation to spring training with the Toronto Blue Jays on November 17, 2016.
 He started the season with the Triple-A Buffalo Bisons.
-On May 8 the Toronto Blue Jays selected Ohlman's contract after Russell Martin was placed on the disabled list.
+On May 8, the Toronto Blue Jays selected Ohlman's contract after Russell Martin was placed on the disabled list.
 In his first stint with the club, Ohlman recorded two hits in nine at bats before being designated for assignment on May 20.
 He cleared waivers on May 23 and accepted an assignment to Triple-A Buffalo.
 On August 12, Ohlman was called up for the second time in 2017.
-He platooned with Raffy Lopez while catchers Russell Martin, Luke Maile, and Miguel Montero remained on the disabled list.
+He platooned with Raffy Lopez while catchers Russell Martin, Luke Maile, and Miguel Montero were on the disabled list.
 Ohlman was designated for assignment for the second time in 2017 on August 16, and was outrighted to Buffalo on August 19.
 On October 2, Ohlman elected free agency.